 The very idea of taking a road trip is full of potential excitement.
 All those miles to cover, all those things to see.
 But, the reality is that a road trip can often be as much work as it is fun.
 It’s important to be prepared to make your trip go smoothly and to have a good time along the way.
-So, before you point your car in any direction, consider these tips for a successful road trip:

 - Plan ahead